-The Program Monitoring and Interventions Division develops and implements statewide review process for bilingual education/English as a second language (BE/ESL).
-These processess promote program effectiveness, improve student performance, and monitor compliance for all students served through BE/ESL.
+The Division of School Improvement, formerly known as the Program Monitoring and Interventions Division, develops and implements statewide review process for bilingual education/English as a second language (BE/ESL).
+These processes promote program effectiveness, improve student performance, and monitor compliance for all students served through BE/ESL.

 The agency’s monitoring and intervention activities focus on a data-driven and performance-based system through a continuous improvement model.
 Activities reflect an emphasis on data integrity and analysis, needs assessment, improvement planning and implementation, monitoring, and progress reporting.

 The BE/ESL program is a part of the Performance-Based Monitoring (PBM) system.
-PBM uses the Performance-Based Monitoring Analysis System (PBMAS) to assign required intervention activities based on the local education agency’s (LEA’s) annual performance on individual indicators and patterns across all indicators.
-LEAs must collect and analyze data to identify areas for program improvement.
-Intervention guidance and resources are available to assist LEAs in conducting the required interventions.
+PBM uses the Performance-Based Monitoring Analysis System (PBMAS) to assign required intervention activities based on the district's annual performance on individual indicators and patterns across all indicators.
+Districts must collect and analyze data to identify areas for program improvement.
+Intervention guidance and resources are available to assist districts in conducting the required interventions.

 Texas Accountability Intervention System